bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-development-kit-bdk.md

 Alekos Filini: 00:15:09

 No, actually.
-But yeah, going back to the BDK question, I know, I mean, I don't know from the high ups if they agree with that.
+But yeah, going back to the BDK question, I don't know from the high ups if they agree with that.
-I know the actual devs, our ex-colleagues working on the wallet.
-I know they would like to use BDK.
+I know the actual devs, our ex-colleagues working on the wallet, I know they would like to use BDK.
 The problem is their library, which is called GDK, which is Green Development Kit, does Bitcoin and Liquid together.
 And BDK is Bitcoin only.
 So I think that's the main roadblock there.